gravitational/teleport-plugins/access/jirabot/INSTALL-JIRA-CLOUD.md

 2. Approved
 3. Denied

 Teleport Jira Plugin will create a new issue for each new permission request in the first available column on the board.
-When you drag the request task to Approved column on Jira, the request will be appvored.
+When you drag the request task to Approved column on Jira, the request will be approved.
 Ditto for Denied column on Jira.

 #### Setting up Request ID field on Jira
 Teleport Jira Plugin requires a custom issue field to be created.